CiscoSecurity/tg-04-bulk-submit/README.md

 Easily Submit Files to Threat Grid via the API

 To use:
-Enter a valie Threat Grid API Key on line 30
+Enter a valid Threat Grid API Key on line 30

 Pass either a single file or directory of files as a command line parameter: